thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## How do you send HTTP requests and receive HTTP responses for JSON?

+In addition to HTML, the server in charge of our student roster can accept HTTP requests for JSON.
+Try running the following command.

 ```
 http -vj GET http://fs-student-roster.herokuapp.com
 ```

+You should see something like this.

 ```
 GET / HTTP/1.1